 - 4.74 This policy seeks to implement Core Strategy: Policies 8 and 10 (Housing Size, Mix and Choice and Design and Enhancing Local Identity), in addition to the requirements of the NPPF. - 4.75 Buildings must be designed to fulfill their function effectively, but consideration must also be given to the way they impact on the surrounding townscape, landscape and neighbouring properties.
 They must enhance the local environment, contributing to the vitality of areas and improve community safety.
 The built up nature of Nottingham means that landscape issues are relevant only to a small number of new developments.
 However, the development of some edge of urban sites could impact on the wider landscape.
-Where this is the case, the design and layout should have regard to the Greater Nottingham Landscape Character Assessment. - 4.76 Sustainability is an important consideration in the design and specification of buildings, paying particular attention to the conservation of energy, future adaptability and minimising surface water discharges. - 4.77 Development should meet the needs of users and occupiers without prejudicing the amenity of existing adjacent occupiers and users in the surrounding area.
+Where this is the case, the design and layout should have regard to the relevant policy zone within the Greater Nottingham Landscape Character Assessment and where appropriate a Landscape and Visual Impact Assessment, of an appropriate level to the proposed development should be provided.

+- 4.76 Sustainability is an important consideration in the design and specification of buildings, paying particular attention to the conservation of energy, future adaptability and minimising surface water discharges. - 4.77 Development should meet the needs of users and occupiers without prejudicing the amenity of existing adjacent occupiers and users in the surrounding area.
 The layout and design of buildings should aim to be as flexible and adaptable as possible, avoiding the creation of unnecessary limitations on the potential for future alternative uses and should therefore normally avoid large single blocks of development.
-Development proposals should demonstrate potential flexibility for other uses and occupiers, for example, proposals for student housing should be designed to enable future conversion to non student occupation.

-4.78 New dwellings should provide a satisfactory environment for occupants and will be expected to meet the Government's Nationally Described Space Standard unless there is clear evidence to demonstrate that this would not be viable or technically feasible and that a satisfactory standard of accommodation can still be achieved.
-The Nationally Described Space Standards are set out in Figure 4.
-Further details of how to use the space standards are available at www.gov.uk/dclg within 'Technical housing standards - nationally described space standard'.
+Development proposals should demonstrate potential flexibility for other uses and occupiers, for example, proposals for student housing should be designed to enable future conversion to non student occupation. - 4.77a Development should make sufficient provision for waste management and promote good design to secure the integration of waste management facilities with the rest of the development.
+This includes providing adequate storage facilities at residential premises, for example by ensuring that there is sufficient and discrete provision for bins, to facilitate a high quality, comprehensive and frequent household collection service.
+Through development, provision should be made for the handling of waste arising from construction and to ensure that the operation of development maximises reuse/ recovery opportunities, and minimises off-site disposal. - 4.78 New dwellings should provide a satisfactory environment for occupants and will be expected to meet the Government's Nationally Described Space Standard unless there is clear evidence to demonstrate that this would not be viable or technically feasible and that a satisfactory standard of accommodation can still be achieved.
+The Nationally Described Space Standards are set out in Figure 4 Table 4.
+Further details of how to use the space standards are available at www.gov.uk/dclg within 'Technical housing standards nationally described space standard'.

-Table 2: Nationally Described Space Standards (Minimum gross internal floor areas and storage - m2)
+Table 4: Nationally Described Space Standards (Minimum gross internal floor areas and storage - m2)

 Number of bedrooms (b) Number of bed spaces (persons) 1 storey dwellings 2 storey dwellings 3 storey dwellings Built-in storage

-1b 1p 39 (37) 6 1.0
+1b 1p 39 (37)8 1.0

 2p 50 58 1.5

 2b 3p 61 70 2.0

 4p 70 79

 3b 4p 74 84 90 2.5

 5p 86 93 99

-6p 95 102 108
+6р 95 102 108

 4b 5p 90 97 103 3.0

-6р 99 106 112
+6p 99 106 112

 7p 108 115 121

 8p 117 124 130

 5b 6р 103 110 116 3.5

 7p 112 119 125

 8p 121 128 134

 6b 7p 116 123 129 4.0

 8p 125 132 138